Motor capacitor: Heat

-The motor capacitor, which is a component of a hot tub circulating pump, can overheat if defective.
+A motor capacitor which is a component of a hot tub circulating pump can overheat if defective.
 This poses a fire hazard, and the U.S. Consumer Product Safety Commission (CPSC) has received more than 100 reports of incidents of overheating of the motor capacitor, with some fires started.

-Toxic
+Toxicity

 Motor capacitors manufactured before 1978 likely contain polychlorinated biphenyls (PCBs).
 These are extremely toxic and persistent chemicals with many long-lasting negative human and wildlife health effects.
 Capacitors were required to be labeled in the U.S. with "No PCBs" or similar language.
 Capacitors without these labels are suspect.

-PCB containing capacitors must be replaced, and disposed by consulting local environmental authorities.
-If these capacitors leak or fail pcbs can be released into the environment and will very likely result in extremely expensive environmental cleanups, and potentially, lawsuits.
+PCB containing capacitors must be replaced and disposed by consulting local environmental authorities.
+If these capacitors leak or fail, PCBs can be released into the environment and will very likely result in extremely expensive environmental cleanups, and potentially, lawsuits.
 There are extensive toxicological reports on PCBs in the research community.
-U.S. EPA has much information on the correct way to test and manage these toxic chemicals in older capacitors".
+U.S. EPA has much information on the correct way to test and manage these toxic chemicals in older capacitors.